Crenshinibon/testling/README.md

 #Testling

-Testling is a very basic tool to help in unit tesing.
+Testling is a very basic tool to help in unit testing, especially in Meteor applications.

 It was created to allow "mock" implementations being injected into the files under test.
 I use it in a Meteor project to stub out the Meteor object.